 The dependency graph shows:

-The required products and toolboxes for the entire project
+Required products and add-ons for the entire project

 timesthree.mexw64 and select Add to Project.
 To remove

-timesthree.mexw64 from the problem list without adding it to the project, right-click and select Hide Warnings.
+timesthree.mexw64 from the problem list without adding it to the project, right-click the file and select Hide Warnings.

-5. Open and make a change to one of the models, for example,
+1. Open and make a change to the

 vertical_channel.slx to open it.